 |1:00 – 4:00 PM||Teaching Rounds (Varies by Team)|

-Resident Reports are held daily from 7:30 to 8:30 am on the Harrison Avenue Campus.
-These conferences are led by the inpatient chief residents with a focus on diagnosis and management of patients actively being cared for on the medical service.
+Resident Reports are held daily from 7:30 to 8:30 am on the Harrison Avenue Campus are conferences led by the inpatient chief residents with a focus on diagnosis and management of patients actively being cared for on the medical service.
 Residents present cases to the chief resident and a faculty discussant with the goal of promoting in-depth interactive discussions of clinical data and reasoning, diagnosis and management.
 Cases may be newly admitted patients or recently admitted complex or interesting patients.
 Based on the case being presented, clinical questions are generated and evidence supporting diagnostic strategies and management decisions are presented.

 Ward Rounds are held from 8:30 to 10:30 am.
 Formal teaching rounds led by the team attending occur most afternoons during inpatient rotations.
 At BMC, the service attending is also the teaching attending and we believe this congruence is of great value in providing high quality clinical education in the setting of direct patient care.
 The learning during these sessions focuses on real time diagnostic and management issues surrounding patients currently admitted to the team.
 Periodic bedside teaching is strongly encouraged dedicated to clinical skills teaching.

-C-REX (Clinical reasoning exercises) is our weekly conference.
-Clinical Reasoning Exercise (CREX), is an opportunity for house officers and attending staff to polish and refine their skills in developing diagnostic and management strategies based on bedside clinical observations and sound reasoning.
+C-REX (Clinical reasoning exercises) is our weekly conference, Clinical Reasoning Exercise (CREX), is an opportunity for house officers and attending staff to polish and refine their skills in developing diagnostic and management strategies based on bedside clinical observations and sound reasoning.
 Complex, challenging cases will be presented and discussed in a manner which allows the group to draw clinical inferences, to develop testable hypotheses, and to interact in a safe and collegial environment.
 The focus is more on how we think than on what we know, and we look to master clinicians from Medicine and other disciplines to help us understand the process of clinical reasoning.

 Morbidity & Mortality conferences have been long held on the last Wednesday of each month presented by a chief resident.
 The focus is on cases with unexpected adverse outcomes; both clinical and systems errors are discussed.
 The forum provides a safe environment for house staff and faculty to learn from diagnostic and therapeutic errors.
 It is attended by housestaff, faculty including those with leadership roles in QI and safety, pathologists, pharmacists, nursing leadership are invited as appropriate.
 The conference concludes with take home points and discussion of strategies to rectify avoidable errors in the future.